-Bread contains a high proportion of bran or dietary fibers, which has many health benefits including promoting heart health.
-Moreover, the fiber also reduces low-density lipoprotein cholesterol and helps in well-being of the mother.
+Whole-wheat bread contains a high proportion of bran or dietary fibers, which has many health benefits, including promoting heart health.
+Moreover, fiber also reduces low-density lipoprotein cholesterol and helps the mother’s well-being.

-The carbohydrate content of the whole wheat bread provides the optimum energy to expecting moms.
-Carbohydrates have a low glycemic index, which reduces any risks of diabetes in mothers.
+The carbohydrate content of whole wheat bread provides the optimum energy to expecting moms.

 - Wheat Germ:

-Whole wheat bread contains wheat germs.
-Wheat germs are rich in nutrients like vitamin E, Omega 3 fatty acids, and folate.
-These nutrients help promote your well-being and reduce your risk of contracting inflammation or heart diseases.
-(1)
+Whole wheat bread contains wheat germ.
+Wheat germ are rich in nutrients like vitamin E, Omega 3 fatty acids, and folate.
+These aid in promoting your overall health and minimizing your likelihood of developing inflammation or cardiovascular diseases through appropriate nutrition (5).

 Bread has many benefits for expecting moms, but what about its side effects.
 Here we list some of them: